Kagetora (wrestler): Dragon Gate (2008–present)

 KAGETORA, (far right) along with Akira Tozawa and Super Shisa represent Dragon Gate in the 2011 King of Trios tournament, where they faced the Osirian Portal in the quarter-finals.

-However, he openly stated his distrust of everyone in the stable, except for Takuya Sugawara, and he very quickly began to regret joining them.
+However, he openly stated his distrust of everyone in the stable, except for Takuya Sugawara, and very quickly began to regret joining them.
 Then, on February 7, he oddly went to Akira Tozawa for advice, asking him if he made the right decision in rejoining Real Hazard, or if he should have stayed in the WARRIORS-5 stable.
 Tozawa simply replied that it was his path, so he had to find his own answer.
 Things got worse for KAGETORA three days later, when he accidentally cost Sugawara a shot at becoming the next challenger for the Open the Dream Gate Title.
-This set up a match for the following day between himself and stablemate Kzy (the former m.c.KZ), where the loser would be kicked out of Real Hazard.
-He also sought advice from Tozawa again, wondering if his upcoming trip to Germany would go wrong just like how leaving WARRIORS-5 and joining Real Hazard went wrong, but they both couldn't come up with an answer.
+This set up a match for the following day between himself and stablemate Kzy (formerly m.c.KZ), where the loser would be kicked out of Real Hazard.
+He also sought advice from Tozawa again, wondering if his upcoming trip to Germany would go wrong, just like how leaving WARRIORS-5 and joining Real Hazard went wrong, but neither could come up with an answer.
 The next day, Kzy defeated him, expelling him from Real Hazard.
 Yasushi Kanda and Kenichiro Arai started to attack him afterwards, but Tozawa came to his rescue.
 He tried to console KAGETORA, but KAGETORA told him he wanted to be alone and ran off.
 After the main event match concluded, CIMA called him out.
 He came to the ring and apologized for deserting WARRIORS-5, and then tried to get some advice from him, prompting Tozawa to come back out and attempt to assert his newfound role as KAGETORA's mentor.
-As a result, a match was made for February 27, with CIMA, Gamma & Dragon Kid of Warriors-5 facing Tozawa, YAMATO & Shingo Takagi of KAMIKAZE, and the winning team would get KAGETORA.
+As a result, a match was made for February 27, with CIMA, Gamma & Dragon Kid of Warriors-5 facing Tozawa, YAMATO & Shingo Takagi of KAMIKAZE, where the winning team would get KAGETORA.
 During the match, KAGETORA was hit by an errant cane attack from Gamma, and took the cane away from Gamma when he attempted to cheat again.
 The finish of the match occurred when KAGETORA accidentally hit Gamma with his cane, leading to Tozawa pinning Gamma for KAMIKAZE's win.
 KAGETORA thus joined KAMIKAZE, promising his new stablemates that he would do his best.